oracle-livelabs/oci/apps-cloud-adventure-hcm/02-connections/connections.md

 ## Task 2:  Absence Request

-1. Oracle Cloud HCM can handle any type pf absence, to include automating which absences different employees can request/view, based on specific/local rules.
+1. Oracle Cloud HCM can handle any type of absence, to include automating which absences different employees can request/view, based on specific/local rules.
 This logic also includes accruals and entitlements.

 ![Home Page](images/connections4.png)